For ten years, I was part of a Circle of seven women who were committed to

 A few of us, over the years, enrolled in a two-year Spiritual Psychology program and/or obtained a Practitioner’s License from the Agape International Center for Truth.
 I became a life coach and continue to this day to develop my coaching skills.
 The point I am making is that when it comes to taking charge of your life, there are numerous options available to you; just like there are numerous ways that you can work on your physical fitness.
 Find what works for you.
 Try a path that interests you.
 If you don’t like it, or the benefits aren’t what you hoped for, change paths.
 We do this when it comes to our physical fitness routines.
 For instance, I love hiking.
 I hate going to the gym.
 I am currently taking a break from eating meat.
 Exercise this same kind of flexibility when it comes to your inner fitness.
 Find paths to your inner fitness that are a great fit for you and create the life of your dreams.

 Tina Lifford plays Aunt Vi on the critically acclaimed television show, Queen Sugar.
 The Little Book of Big Lies: A Journey Into Inner Fitness is her first book; released by Harper Collins, November 2019, and is full of the kind of internal “actions” that will transform your thinking and your life.
-You can also join her at a workout in her Inner Fitness Studio to practice strengthening your wellbeing and making it actionable in your day to day life.
+Are you ready to transform your life?
+SELF365 gives you a safe space to practice a better relationship with yourself.
+Open Enrollment ends May 19th.